 I am owned by several dogs and cats.
 I have been playing non-computer roleplaying games for almost five decades.
-I am interested in all kinds of gadgets, particularly knives, flashlights, and pens.
+I am interested in all kinds of gadgets, particularly multitools, knives, flashlights, and pens.

 • 0 Posts